Home Teaching

 • To develop quantum applications useful to business, engineering and science.

-• To make quantum technology accessible to solution creators and problem owners.
+• To make quantum technology simple to use by solution creators and problem owners.

 My current research deals primarily with quantum computing and quantum machine learning.
 In particular, I am working on new quantum machine learning algorithms for prediction and forecasting; applications of quantum technology; as well as the creation of novel software environments and data visualisation techniques to support quantum model development.